Direct Entry to Carroll's Nursing Program

 - Minimum 3.30 GPA

-- Minimum, composite ACT score of 24 or new SAT score of 1190 (Math and Combined Reading and Writing)
+- Minimum composite ACT score of 24 or new SAT score of 1190 (Math and Combined Reading and Writing) *Note: Due to the impact of COVID-19 on access to ACT/SAT testing, these standardized test scores will not be used as a part of the review process for fall 2021 Direct Entry Nursing.

 - Completion of mathematics through Intermediate Algebra (Algebra II) by the 6th semester